W. H. Davies: Decline and death

-Davies returned to Newport in September 1938 for the unveiling of a plaque in his honour at the Church House Inn, with an address by the Poet Laureate, John Masefield.
-He was unwell and this proved to be his last public appearance.
+In September 1938, Davies attended the unveiling of a plaque in his honour at the Church House Inn; poet laureate, John Masefield, gave an address.
+Davies was unwell; the unveiling was his last public appearance.

-Before his marriage to Helen, Davies had regularly visited London and stayed with Osbert Sitwell and his brother Sacheverell.
-He enjoyed walking with them along the river from the Houses of Parliament to the Physic Garden, near their house in Chelsea.
-On these visits, he often called on a Sunday afternoon for recitals on the harpsichord and clavichord by Violet Gordon Woodhouse.
-Having moved to Watledge, William and Helen continued to visit her at her house in Nether Lypiatt, near Stroud, to dine with the Sitwells.

-About three months before he died, Davies was visited at Glendower by Gordon Woodhouse and the Sitwells, Davies being too ill to travel to dinner at Nether Lypiatt.
-Osbert Sitwell noted that Davies looked "very ill", but that "his head, so typical of him in its rustic and nautical boldness, with the black hair now greying a little, but as stiff as ever, surrounding his high bony forehead, seemed to have acquired an even more sculptural quality."
+Prior to his marriage, Davies often stayed in London with his friend Osbert Sitwell and Sitwell's brother Sacheverell.
+They enjoyed walks along the River Thames and attended musical recitals given by Violet Gordon-Woodhouse.
+Having moved to Watledge, these friendships continued.
+Some three months before his death, Davies was visited at Glendower by Gordon-Woodhouse and the Sitwells, Davies being too ill to travel.
+Sitwell noted that Davies looked "very ill", but that "his head, so typical of him in its rustic and nautical boldness, with the black hair now greying a little, but as stiff as ever, surrounding his high bony forehead, seemed to have acquired an even more sculptural quality."
 Helen privately told Sitwell that Davies' heart showed "alarming symptoms of weakness" caused, according to doctors, by the continuous dragging weight of his wooden leg.
 Helen kept the true extent of the medical diagnosis from her husband.